-Juicy chicken flavored with an easy Greek chicken kabob marinade and threaded with a colorful stack of veggies, these all-purpose Grilled Chicken Kabobs can be prepped ahead for a party or assembled at the last minute when you need to land a healthy meal on the table before hangry pandemonium sets in.
+They can be prepped ahead for a cookout or assembled at the last minute when you need to land a healthy meal on the table before hangry pandemonium sets in.

-They’re fast and healthy, and like a Skinny Margarita on a hot day, chicken kabobs never fail to hit the spot.
+Grilled chicken kabobs are fast and nutritious, and like a Skinny Margarita on a hot day, they never fail to hit the spot.

 Any Night, Every Night, All-Purpose Grilled Chicken Kabobs